14 Day Budget Self Drive Tour of the Complete Ring Road of Iceland with Myvatn & the Westfjords

-After booking this self-drive, you will receive a personal itinerary, telling you about all the places you'll be able to reach on each day.
-That way, you will not miss out on the great places you have heard so much about, such as the Golden Circle, Jökulsárlón Glacier Lagoon, and Snæfellsnes Peninsula.
+After booking this self-drive, you will receive a personal itinerary telling you about all the places you'll be able to reach each day.
+That way, you will not miss out on the great sites you have heard so much about, such as the Golden Circle, Jokulsarlon Glacier Lagoon, and Snaefellsnes Peninsula.

 During the booking process, you can add a myriad of extra activities at a discounted price, so you can make the most of the many adventure opportunities this country has to offer.
-These include snorkelling in some of the world's clearest waters, hiking across a magnificent glacier, spotting whales in Iceland's whale-watching capital and riding an Icelandic horse.
+These include snorkeling in some of the world's most transparent waters, hiking across a magnificent glacier, spotting whales in Iceland's whale-watching capital, and riding an Icelandic horse.

 Don't miss the opportunity to immerse yourself in Iceland with this affordable yet comprehensive package.
 Check availability by choosing a date.

 On day one, you will arrive at Keflavik International Airport and pick up your rental car.

 On your way to Iceland's capital city, you could choose to make a stop at the Blue Lagoon.
 This world-renowned spa is known for its healing waters, vivid azure colors, and luxurious treatments.
 It is located in the middle of a moss-covered lava field, giving it an otherworldly atmosphere.
 If you add the Blue Lagoon, it will be arranged according to your flights.
 If there is no time to visit the lagoon today, it can be added to another day.
 Your travel consultant will be able to arrange this for you.
 There is still plenty to see and do in Reykjavik and the Reykjanes Peninsula if you have extra free time.